Selling A Restaurant During A Pandemic

 Additionally, restaurant assets are desirable as well.
 For those business that completely closed, they made their assets available.
 These assets provide eateries with the opportunity to improve, expand and build new dining rooms at a fraction of the cost of new furniture, fixtures and equipment.

-Sellers must be as transparent as possible.
+When selling restaurants, sellers must be as transparent as possible.
 They will need to provide a complete disclosure of their financial and business record.
 They should also provide the buyer with all pertinent information on how the pandemic has affected their business if at all.

 Once the business listing is prepared for sale, the restaurant broker will identify, then screen potential buyers to verify financial strength and applicable business experience.
 This helps match fully qualified buyers with the restaurant for sale prior to disclosure of any confidential information.